 If you are a would-be immigrant who is inadmissible to the U.S. (as discussed in Inadmissibility: When the U.S. Can Keep You Out), you may be able to overcome this by applying for what's called a waiver of inadmissibility, on Form I-601.
 The adjudication process for I-601 waiver applications is somewhat subjective—it all depends on which immigration officer is reviewing your application and that officer’s interpretation of your circumstances.

-The subjectivity involved in the adjudication process for I-601 applications means that the chance of your application being approved depends on the strength of the evidence you submit.
+The chance of your application being approved depends on the strength of the evidence you submit.
 Adjudicators will review your evidence and balance the hardships you present with the existence of any aggravating and mitigating factors.

 Your qualifying relative may truly experience extreme hardship if you were denied a visa or green card, or if he or she had to leave the U.S. to be with you, but if you did not provide enough evidence with your application to convince the person reviewing your case, the result could be that your application gets denied.
 In cases such as this, you can file a motion to reopen or reconsider, or you can file a new waiver application with the additional documentation that will demonstrate extreme hardship.

 In some cases, the decision-maker may determine that, even though you submitted plenty of documentation, none of it convincingly shows extreme hardship.
 If your relative would be forced to move outside the U.S., a denial is more likely if your relative is from the same country as you, speaks your native language, has family in your home country, and so on.